N-Pulse/EMG-Decoding/README.md

 For conda-forge installation : conda install -c conda-forge notebook matplotlib seaborn pandas scipy numpy scikit-learn board keyboard

-When using a Raspberry, do the installation using the command : sudo pip3 install.
+When using a Raspberry, do the installation using the command : sudo apt install -y python3-<lib>.